lvgl/lvgl/docs/layouts/flex.rst

 -  ``pad_column`` Sets the padding between the columns.

-These can for example be used if you don’t want any padding between your
+These can for example be used if you don't want any padding between your
 objects: :c:expr:`lv_style_set_pad_column(&row_container_style,0)`

 Other features